Mitch Benn: Edinburgh Shows

-In May 2025, Mitch also performed extensively at the inaurgural Rik Mayall Comedy in Droitwich, performing his solo show about Rik Mayall and in a separate performance with a band, which included a guest appearance by Ronnie Golden who had appeared in series 1, episode 2 of the Young Ones as Buddy Holly.
+In May 2025, Mitch also performed extensively at the inaugural Rik Mayall Comedy in Droitwich, performing his solo show about Rik Mayall and in a separate performance with a band, which included a guest appearance by Ronnie Golden who had appeared in series 1, episode 2 of the Young Ones as Buddy Holly.

 In June 2025, he premiered his Fringe show about the American comedy songwriter Tom Lehrer, giving insight to the comedy songwriter and to his own career writing songs.

+In June 2026, he presented his new Fringe show about the ten years he spent as the voice of Elvis for the 'Ask Elvis' feature on the Radio 2 show Steve Wright in the Afternoon.
+One reviewer noted that: "Mitch looks nothing like Elvis, but with only a pair of aviator sunglasses and a typically Elvis medallion, he becomes him."